 The future of travel after COVID-19

-Many countries, especially those in the European Union, are keen to develop so-called ‘vaccine passports’ so that travellers can seamlessly present their vaccine certificate in order to enter a country.
+Many countries, especially those in the European Union, are keen to develop so-called ‘vaccine passports’ so that travelers can seamlessly present their vaccine certificate in order to enter a country.

 The European Union has begun issuing “digital green certificates” that specify whether a traveller has been vaccinated, recovered, or tested negative for COVID-19.